 Add half of the meat sauce and add another layer of eggplant.

 Add the rest of the meat sauce, and add the third and final layer of eggplant.

 By this time, you will have dirtied many dishes, but the smell wafting from the oven will reward you as you begin cleaning up.

-When the moussaka is done, it will be a lovely golden brown.
+When the Rustic Eggplant Moussaka is done, it will be a lovely golden brown.